 This morning we explore some of the key sights of Minsk on a guided tour.
 We visit Independence Square with its collection of Stalinist buildings, Victory Square and the Island of Tears, a monument to the fallen soldiers in the Soviet campaign against Afghanistan, the Museum of the History of the Great Patriotic War, as well as the old town.
 The afternoon is free to explore – Minsk has several impressive churches and cathedrals that are well worth visiting.
 Overnight Hotel Planeta or similar.
 (BL)

-Leaving Minsk we visit first the memorial complex at Khatyn to learn about Belarus’ tragic recent history, before continuing to the charming town of Vitebsk, a centre of Belarusian culture and with numerous churches and historic buildings which we shall explore on a walking tour.
+We start today by travelling to Khatyn to learn about Belarus recent history.
+Later we travel to the charming town of Vitebsk, a centre of Belarusian culture and with numerous churches and historic buildings which we shall explore on a walking tour.
 Overnight Hotel Luchesa or similar.
 (BL)

 A visit to Khatyn memorial complex may not be the easiest thing that you do, but one cannot truly understand Belarus without making it here.
 Khatyn was the site of one of the worst massacres in Belarus in the Second World War, when Nazi forces destroyed an entire village, burning almost all inhabitants alive in the barn as reprisal for supposed collusion in anti-Nazi resistance.
 Many Belarusian villages suffered similar fates, and the memorial here is a testament to the suffering that ordinary people went through during these terrible times.

-In the morning we explore Vitebsk, walking through the old town and visiting the house of the famous surrealist painter Marc Chagall.
-Later we depart for Polotsk, one of the most historically important cities in Belarus.
+This morning we depart for Polotsk, one of the most historically important cities in Belarus.
 We visit the charming cathedral of St Sophia, dating back to the 11th century, as well as the 12th century Convent of St Ephrosinia, superbly preserved and with impressive frescoes.
 We arrive in to Minsk in the late afternoon.
 Overnight Hotel Planeta or similar.
 (BL)

 Polotsk is seen as the spiritual heart of Belarus, due to its once dominant position in the region, and is one of the oldest Slavic cities, packed full of history.
 The city is home to numerous important churches, some of which date back to the 11th century and are still very much in use today.
 It is still possible to see the 16th century fortifications built by Ivan the Terrible, and there are several old buildings of various architectural styles, including baroque cathedrals and wooden churches as well as museums and monuments which reward exploration.

-We set off for Brest this morning but stop on the way to visit one of the country’s most important, as well as beautiful, sites – the stunning 16th century fortress at Mir – a UNESCO World Heritage Site - and the historical settlement at Njasvizh, home to many of its original buildings, including palaces, monasteries and 16th century houses.
-Later we head to Brest, situated on the border with Poland.
-Overnight Hotel Intourist or similar.
-(BL)
+We set off for Brest this morning but stop on the way to visit one of the country’s most important, as well as beautiful, sites – the stunning 16th century fortress at Mir – a UNESCO World Heritage Site.
+Later we continue to Brest, situated on the border with Poland.
+Overnight Hotel Vesta or similar (BL)